baltimoreheritage/civil-rights-heritage/places/preston-gardens.md

 The Great Baltimore Fire of 1904 provided another significant  new impetus for street widening efforts on several major downtown streets.
 Just a few weeks after the fire, the judges at the Baltimore City Courthouse met and sent a joint recommendation requesting that St. Paul Street be widened to create a plaza directly in front of the courthouse building, as the _Sun_ reported on February 13, 1904:

 > The Judges of the Supreme Bench met yesterday with the commission on the emergency legislation appointed by the Governor for the purpose of discussing the situation.
 A letter was sent to the Mayor recommending that provision shall be made for widening St. Paul street opposite the Courthouse before any permits are granted to rebuild on that thoroughfare.
-The Mayor replied approving the suggestion.[^15]
+The Mayor replied approving the suggestion.[@_ widen_1904]

 The connection between the intentional clearance of black homes and road construction on St. Paul Street is ambiguous in this early period.
 The judges justified the expanded demolition based on the noise nearby buildings projected into their courtrooms.
 [Note: I have a reference for this—but I don’t know where it is]